 - 1. Log in as the Admin user and from the menu bar, select Company, Set Closing Date. - 2.
 The Preferences dialog box displays.
 Click the Set Date/Password button.
 The Set Closing Date and Password dialog box displays. - 3.
-Select a closing date, typically the same date used for the dividing date. - 4.
-Optionally select the Exclude Estimates, Sales Orders, and Purchase Orders from Closing Data Restrictions checkbox as shown in Figure 16.10. - 5.
-Enter an optional password (recommended). - 6.
-Click OK to accept the closing date and optional closing date password.
+Select a closing date, typically the same date used for the dividing date. - (Optional) Select the Exclude Estimates, Sales Orders, and Purchase Orders from Closing Data Restrictions checkbox shown in Figure 16.10.

-Figure 16.10 Setting a closing date will help protect the work done by the accountant.
+Setting a closing date will help protect the work done by the accountant.